LTR retrotransposon

-LTR retrotransposons are class I transposable element characterized by the presence of long terminal repeats (LTRs) directly flanking an internal coding region.
-As retrotransposons, they mobilize through reverse transcription of their mRNA and integration of the newly created cDNA into another location.
-Their mechanism of retrotransposition is shared with retroviruses, with the difference that most LTR-retrotransposons do not form infectious particles that leave the cells and therefore only replicate inside their genome of origin.
-Those that do (occasionally) form virus-like particles are classified under Ortervirales.
+LTR retrotransposons are class I transposable elements (TEs) characterized by the presence of long terminal repeats (LTRs) directly flanking an internal coding region.
+As retrotransposons, they mobilize through reverse transcription of their mRNA and integration of the newly created cDNA into another genomic location.
+Their mechanism of retrotransposition is shared with retroviruses, with the difference that the rate of horizontal transfer in LTR-retrotransposons is much lower than the vertical transfer by passing active TE insertions to the progeny.
+LTR retrotransposons that form virus-like particles are classified under Ortervirales.

-Their size ranges from a few hundred base pairs to 25kb, for example the Ogre retrotransposon in the pea genome.
+Their size ranges from a few hundred base pairs to 30 kb, the largest species reported to date are members of the Burro retrotransposon family in Schmidtea mediterranea.

-In plant genomes, LTR retrotransposons are the major repetitive sequence class, for example, constituting more than 75% of the maize genome.
+In plant genomes, LTR retrotransposons are the major repetitive sequence class constituting more than 75% of the maize genome.
 LTR retrotransposons make up about 8% of the human genome and approximately 10% of the mouse genome.

 Structure and propagation

 LTR retrotransposons have direct long terminal repeats that range from ~100 bp to over 5 kb in size.
 LTR retrotransposons are further sub-classified into the Ty1-copia-like (Pseudoviridae), Ty3-like (Metaviridae, formally referred to as Gypsy-like, a name that is being considered for retirement), and BEL-Pao-like (Belpaoviridae) groups based on both their degree of sequence similarity and the order of encoded gene products.
 Ty1-copia and Ty3-Metaviridae groups of retrotransposons are commonly found in high copy number (up to a few million copies per haploid nucleus) in animals, fungi, protista, and plants genomes.
 BEL-Pao like elements have so far only been found in animals.

 All functional LTR-retrotransposons encode a minimum of two genes, gag and pol, that are sufficient for their replication.
 Gag encodes a polyprotein with a capsid and a nucleocapsid domain.
 Gag proteins form virus-like particles in the cytoplasm inside which reverse-transcription occurs.
 The Pol gene produces three proteins: a protease (PR), a reverse transcriptase endowed with an RT (reverse-transcriptase) and an RNAse H domains, and an integrase (IN).

-Typically, LTR-retrotransposon mRNAs are produced by the host RNA pol II acting on a promoter located in their 5’ LTR.
+Typically, LTR-retrotransposon mRNAs are produced by the host RNA pol II acting on a promoter located in their 5' LTR.
 The Gag and Pol genes are encoded in the same mRNA.
 Depending on the host species, two different strategies can be used to express the two polyproteins: a fusion into a single open reading frame (ORF) that is then cleaved or the introduction of a frameshift between the two ORFs.
 Occasional ribosomal frameshifting allows the production of both proteins, while ensuring that much more Gag protein is produced to form virus-like particles.